jahid-buet/2D-fortran-code-of-wave-generation-by-SPH-method/README.md

 - ### kernal.f90:  This module computes kernel function needs for SPH simulation.Two types of kernal is implemented one is quintic spline kernal and other is wendland kernal.User can choose any one of the kernal for the simulation.

-- ### kgf_matrix.f90:This module computes 3 by 3 inverse matrix for kernal gradient free SPH formulation  and only used in Orginal viscosity formulation.
+- ### kgf_matrix.f90:This module computes 3 by 3 inverse matrix for kernal gradient free(KGF) SPH formulation and only used in Orginal viscosity formulation.

 - ### part.f90: This module define derived data types of particles and its various component.